rachel170/tp/docs/DeveloperGuide.md

     FlashNotes.

 * Appendix: Consists of 3 sections which are: Requirement, Manual Testing and Effort.
-    * Requirement: Covers the product Scope, user stories, use cases, non-functional requirements and glossary.
+    * Requirement: Covers the product scope, user stories, use cases, non-functional requirements and glossary.
     * Manual Testing: Covers how to test each additional feature we added to FlashNotes.
     * Effort: Covers challenges faced.